Our Riders are referred from special needs units within schools. Please note: We are unable to accommodate private riders.

 - Undergo a therapist’s assessment.

-Riding for the Disabled caters for people of all ages who: are physically challenged with cerebral palsy, spina bifida, paraplegia, multiple sclerosis, muscular dystrophy, traumatic brain injury, or stroke, or have visual and hearing impairment; or
+South Auckland Riding for the Disabled caters for children who are physically challenged with cerebral palsy, spina bifida, paraplegia, multiple sclerosis, muscular dystrophy, traumatic brain injury, or stroke, or have visual and hearing impairment; or

 - Have intellectual disabilities or multiple disabilities; or